 Any tips to share with new parents out there?

 The first 5 years of a child is extremely important in laying the right foundations for later learning, as well as physical, social and emotional health and well-being.
 It’s important that parents are aware and do not miss this golden period.
 Movement based programs are extremely important during this period because it’s what the brain needs for developing the very best structures and foundations for later learning.
-Do not be in rush to teach your baby or child academic skills.
+Do not be in a rush to teach your baby or child academic skills.

 It is fine to leave the focus on academic to a later stage – preferably after three years of age when the brain, given the right movement opportunities and exposure, is ready for the more complex skills of learning.
 When the best neurological foundation has been laid, academic learning will follow naturally and easily.
 In fact, research has shown that exposure to stress and academic pressure at an early age are, in fact, detrimental to the overall development of children.